libriscv/libriscv/README.md

 If you have arenas available you can replace the default page fault handler with your that allocates faster than regular heap.
 If you intend to use many (read hundreds, thousands) of machines in parallel, you absolutely must use the forking constructor option.
 It will apply copy-on-write to all pages on the newly created machine and share text and rodata.
 Also, enable RISCV_EXPERIMENTAL so that the decoder cache will be generated ahead of time.

+## Multiprocessing

+There is multiprocessing support, but it is in its early stages.
+It is achieved by calling a (C/SYSV ABI) function on many machines, with differing CPU IDs.
+The input data to be processed should exist beforehand.
+It is not well tested, and potential page table races are not well understood.
+That said, it passes manual testing.
+With multiprocessing I was able to achieve 2-2.5x speedup using 4 CPUs for 4096 dot-product calculations.

 ## Binary translation

 Instead of JIT, the emulator supports translating binaries to native code using any local C or C++ compiler.
 You can control compilation by passing CC and CFLAGS environment variables to the program that runs the emulator.
 You can show the compiler arguments using VERBOSE=1.
 Example: `CFLAGS=-O2 VERBOSE=1 ./myemulator`.